Battle of Carrhae (296): Narseh

-Narseh the leader of the Sasanian’s was the youngest child of Shapur I. He lead as governor of three provinces, Sakastan, Turan, and Hind.
+Narseh the leader of the Sasanian’s was the youngest child of Shapur I. He led as governor of three provinces, Sakastan, Turan, and Hind.
 Narseh later went on to become the ruling king of Sasania after the nobles didn’t support Bahram III who was the current king.
 The nobles instead, asked Narseh to rule which led to him becoming the king.

 Galerius

 Galerius was the Roman commander.
 He first gained notoriety when he married Diocletian’s daughter Valeria.
 With marrying his daughter, he was given the Illyrian provinces.
 He then went on to fight the Goths, Danube, and Sarmatians and took control of the legions on the east.